Codecademy/docs/content/javascript/concepts/dates/terms/toLocaleDateString/toLocaleDateString.md

 ---
-Title: '.toLocaleDateString()'
+Title: ".toLocaleDateString()"
-Description: 'Returns a modified string from a given Date object, usually for events.
-It is translated to a specific language format according to an event locale and other options.'
+Description: "Returns a modified string from a given Date object, usually for events.
+It is translated to a specific language format according to an event locale and other options."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Date'
+  - "Date"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.toLocalDateString()` date method returns a modified string of a given [`Date` object](https://www.codecademy.com/resources/docs/javascript/dates), usually for events.
 It is translated to a specific language according to an event's `locale` and other `options`.